sarajordanov/sarajordanov/README.md

 <br>

 ## Beyond Code
-I also have a strong interest in design and creative work, and I occasionally take on freelance and independent projects in this area.
+I also have a strong interest in design and creative work, logo design, UI/UX, poster and banner designs...
+I occasionally take on freelance and independent projects in this area.
 Some of my previous design work is available through my **Behance profile, which is linked on my GitHub page**.
 While I am not currently producing new design projects due to academic commitments, I remain interested in developing my creative skills and exploring new ideas alongside my studies.